 - Consolidated subscriptions

 Just remember, SaaS management remains an ongoing process once implemented.
 It requires frequent discovery and regular maintenance.
 Many organizations rely on SaaS management software to monitor application adoption and usage, identify redundancies, and uncover savings.

 Simplify Subscription Management by Using a SaaS Management Platform

 The widespread adoption and flexibility of subscription-based software benefits enterprises of all sizes, but often leads to shadow IT, duplicate subscriptions, and security issues.
-To weed out duplicate SaaS subscriptions, many organizations use a SaaS management platform or implement SaaS management best practices.
+To weed out duplicate SaaS subscriptions, many organizations use a SaaS management platform like Zylo to implement SaaS management best practices.